The museum of Treignes

-The railway museum of Treignes was inaugurated in 1994.
+The Treignes railway museum was inaugurated in 1994.

-It took ten years for the idea launched by gentlemen Roger Delizée and Roger Maegerman, the president at the time of the CFV3V, to materialize.
+It took ten years for the idea launched by MP Roger Delizée and Roger Maegerman, president of the CFV3V at the time, to come to fruition.

 The CFV3V’s collections cover several aspects of the railway.
 In the museum you will find a superb « little train » network, made by Marklin, which will delight young and old, but also a superb stationary steam engine.
 In addition, you will discover a rich collection of lanterns and objects directly related to the railway activity (old tools, scales, posters …).
 A collection of caps representing a significant number of railway companies throughout the world as well as several models at various scales are presented.